wangmiaothu/wangmiaothu.github.io/_pages/home.md

 ---
 title: "Miao Wang - Beihang University - Virtual Reality"
 layout: homelay
-excerpt: "Miao Wang is an assistant professor at Beihang University"
+excerpt: "Miao Wang is an Assistant Professor in the State Key Laboratory of Virtual Reality Technology and Systems at Beihang University"
 sitemap: false
 permalink: /
 ---